 Your next step

-If you have stained glass conservation or restoration we can help with, please send us your photos.
+If you have stained glass conservation or restoration we can help with, send us some good photos.

 Let us look at the photos first and then (once we’re well informed about the style and kind of damage) we’ll arrange a time to talk with you.